The Role of Fatigue in Truck Accidents

 Fatigued Drivers and Nearby Cars

 Tired drivers are slow.
-The size of the truck means that the driver must be constantly aware of traffic, spotting cars moving in and out of lanes ahead of them, but a fatigued driver, tunnel-visioned on the road, may not see a car drop into their lane until too late to brake.
+The size of the truck means that the driver must constantly be aware of traffic, spotting cars moving in and out of lanes ahead of them, but a fatigued driver, tunnel-visioned on the road, may not see a car drop into their lane until too late to brake.

 Finally, fatigue feeds on itself.
 We have all felt the exhaustion of a long day, wanting only to get our chores done and get some sleep.
 Fatigue leads to poor decision-making and bad choices.
 A trucker who only wants to get to the loading dock and drop the trailer might force themselves to drive the last six hours instead of taking a federally mandated rest period, with disastrous results- especially when it involves a car.
 Reach out to us today for a free consultation.